ESC

 Oceania

-continental shelf
+Continental shelf

 200-m depth or to the depth of exploitation

-exclusive economic zone
+Exclusive economic zone

 200 nm

-territorial sea
+Territorial sea

 12 nm

-cyclones (October to April); earthquakes and volcanic activity on Fonuafo'ouvolcanism: moderate volcanic activity; Fonualei (180 m) has shown frequent activity in recent years, while Niuafo'ou (260 m), which last erupted in 1985, has forced evacuations; other historically active volcanoes include Late and Tofua
+cyclones (October to April); earthquakes and volcanic activity on Fonuafo'ou <br><br><strong>volcanism:</strong> moderate volcanic activity; Fonualei (180 m) has had frequent activity in recent years, and Niuafo'ou (260 m) has forced evacuations; other historically active volcanoes include Late and Tofua

 arable land, fish

-over two-thirds of the population lives on the island of Tongatapu; only 45 of the nation's 171 islands are occupied
+over two thirds of the population lives on the island of Tongatapu; only 45 of the nation's 171 islands are occupied

 mostly flat islands with limestone bedrock formed from uplifted coral formation; others have limestone overlying volcanic rock